-The Universidad Sergio Arboleda School of Law was founded in 1984 by Rodrigo Noguera Calerón and Alvaro Gomez Hurtado, two well known Colombian philosophers.
-The school seeks to train lawyers to hold a high standard of ethics in all applications of the law.
+The Universidad Sergio Arboleda is a non-profit private university founded in 1984 to educate professionals based on the humanistic principles of ethics, civics, creativity, and critical thinking.
+The School of Law was founded in 1985 by Rodrigo Noguera Calerón and Alvaro Gomez Hurtado, two well known Colombian philosophers.
+The school seeks to train lawyers to hold to a high standard of ethics in all applications of the law and puts a strong emphasis on the philosophy of law and legal deontology.
 As a result, the school has a strong philosophical and humanistic character.

 The official language of instruction at the Universidad Sergio Arboleda is Spanish.
 Students applying to the program must submit proof of Spanish proficiency.